apache/flink/docs/java_api_guide.md

     .reduce(new MyReduceFunction());
 ```

 In order to access fields more intuitively and to generate more readable code, it is also possible to extend a subclass of `Tuple`.
 You can add getters and setters with custom names that delegate to the field positions.
-See this [example](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/relational/TPCHQuery3.java) for an illustration how to make use of that mechanism.
+See this {% gh_link /stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/relational/TPCHQuery3.java "example" %} for an illustration how to make use of that mechanism.

 #### Values